sifive/wake/share/doc/wake/tutorial.md

 Pass (Path "headers.native-cpp11-release", Nil)
 ```

-Recall that the third argument to `compileC` is a list of additional legal input
-files.
-Wake forbids jobs from reading files in the workspace that are not
-declared inputs.
-This means that if you include header files, they must be
-declared in the list of legal inputs passed to compileC or the compile
-will fail.
 Indeed, we can see that failure if we try to run `buildSimple` or
 `buildMultiple` now that `main.cpp` depends on a header -- if you run into
-trouble with jobs missing files, check the "Visible" list rather than your local
+trouble with jobs missing files, checking the "Visible" list will give you a
-filesystem:
+better understanding than your local filesystem:

 ```console
 $ wake buildSimple